BELWARE-GmbH/Documentation-Website-MD/content/en-us/Connector on AppSource/XRechnung/_index.md

 ---
 ### Connector 365 XRechnung Online Help

-Here you will find all help and learning resources, for our Microsoft AppSource XRechnung APP.
+Here you will find all help and learning resources, for our Microsoft AppSource XRechnung App.

 Simply use either the bottom or left navigation menu.